 Data controllers have lived with regulatory requirements for a long time, but will now face even more of these.
-This in turn will have a great impact for their choice of and relationship with product and service providers – i.e. data processors.
+This will have a great impact for their choice of and relationship with product and service providers – i.e. data processors.

 If they are not sure a B2B vendor will process data in accordance with their expectations and the GDPR, chances are slim the vendor will get the deal.

-And if you work in sales for a B2B vendor, you will have to spend much more time in the future convincing your prospects that your services are safe to use from an information security and compliance perspective.
+If you work in sales for a B2B vendor, you will have to spend much more time in the future convincing your prospects that your services are safe to use from an information security and compliance perspective.

 In addition to the pressure from data controllers, data processors will face extensive regulatory obligations and liability.
 Breaches can result in fines of up to 4% of global turnover or 20 million EUR!